-As noted by the FATF, countries that host branches and subsidiaries of financial institutions based in Iran are directed to undertake increased supervision of those branches and subsidiaries.
-While this does not affect current regulatory obligations for U.S. financial institutions, all U.S. persons are reminded that they are broadly prohibited from engaging in transactions or dealings with Iran, the Government of Iran, and Iranian financial institutions, including opening or maintaining correspondent accounts for Iranian financial institutions (see below for additional details).
+As noted by the FATF in its October 2019 and June 2019 Public Statements, jurisdictions should: (i) undertake increased supervision of branches and subsidiaries of financial institutions based in Iran; (ii) enhance relevant reporting mechanisms or systematic reporting of financial transactions; and (iii) increase external audit requirements for financial groups with respect to any of their branches and subsidiaries located in Iran.
+Whereas this does not affect current regulatory obligations for U.S. financial institutions, all U.S. persons are reminded that they are broadly prohibited from engaging in transactions or dealings with Iran, the Government of Iran, and Iranian financial institutions, including opening or maintaining correspondent accounts for Iranian financial institutions, unless authorized or exempt (see below for additional details).